It’s tough trying to decipher what to tip from country to country, and many have no clue about how much gratuity to leave or offer.

 It is not very customary to tip in Thailand.
 Some places expect it and others don’t.
 In general, the more Westernised the place is, the more likely you’ll be expected to leave a gratuity.
 Cabs are now metered in Bangkok, so there’s no haggling over your fare, but local custom is still to round the fare up to the nearest five baht.

-This country is the tipping capital of the world where not tipping can easily offend.
+The United States is the tipping capital of the world where not tipping can easily offend.
 Restaurants in the USA usually call for a 15-20% tip, which supplements a normally meagre wage.
-This is true of everyone in the service industry, so the rule is, if someone helps you out, from porter to bartender it pays to leave a small tip!
+This is true of everyone in the service industry, so the rule is, if someone helps you out in any way, from porter to bartender it pays to leave a tip for continued good service.
+It’s a cultural thing.

 What about tipping on cruises, coaches and all-inclusive holidays?